hpe-dev-incubator/hpe-dev-portal/content/blog/getting-started-with-hpe-greenlake-api-for-virtualization.md

 ![obtain the provisioning policy for deploying datastores using HPE PCBE](/img/get-virtualization-api-to-obtain-vm-provisioning-policy.png "get the provisioning policy for deploying datastores in a dHCI using HPE PCBE")

-I used another API from the virtualization API such as `GET {baseUrl}/virtualization/v1beta1/hypervisors-clusters` to obtain the `HyperClusterId` (shown below).
+I used another API from the virtualization API such as `GET {baseUrl}/virtualization/v1beta1/hypervisors-clusters` to obtain the `targetHypervisorClusterId` (shown below).

 ![](/img/obtain-the-cluster-id-for-deployment-at-dhci-using-pcbe.png "Obtain the cluster id which is required to deploy a datastore in a dHCI using PCBE")